CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

 Create a parser schema
 ----------------------
-A schema defines the key-value pairs stored in the Python dictionary that a parser creates.
+A schema defines the key-value pairs stored in the Python dictionary that contains the parsed output.
+When you create or extend a parser, you must first identify the keys to include in the parsed output.

 Example of a schema
 ^^^^^^^^^^^^^^^^^^^
-You can see all of the available parser schemas on the `Parsers List website <https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/parsers>`_.
+.. note:: You can see all of the available parsers on the `Parsers List website <https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/parsers>`_.
+Select an item from the list to see the schema.

 1. At the top of the page, search for a show command, such as :monospace:`show interfaces`.
 2. Select an OS, in this example, **IOSXE**.